-I think everyone has a story about making a new friend when travelling.
+I think everyone has a story about making a travel and friends.
 It happens so often you’d think that it was apart of the tour package.
 There was a time that I was on an airplane every week, and I remember I used to collect people I met on airplanes.
 My friend would tell me, “You should write a book and call it ‘Airplane Friends’.”

 Josh knows I love him to spend time with him, and I am also the type of person that gets energy from being around other people.
 Our trip to India was a perfect example.
 We had three weeks leave and split time evenly with Sri Lanka and India.
 In Sri Lanka, it was just me and Josh, day in and day out.
 We loved it, on the same schedule together, it was bliss.